 William A. Ampofo II is vice president, Supply Chain, Boeing Global Services, a division with operations in over 70 countries and more than 300 locations around the world.
 In this capacity, Ampofo leads all aspects of the supply chain function, including distribution and component and engine maintenance repair and overhaul (MRO), and is responsible for delivering high-quality, efficient and repeatable service offerings to the end customer.
-Additionally in October 2020, Ampofo was named to a two-year assignment leading Boeing’s Supply Chain Process Council, during which he also will serve on the Boeing Executive Council.
+Additionally in October 2020, Ampofo was named to a two-year assignment leading Boeing’s Supply Chain Operations Council, during which he also will serve on the Boeing Executive Council.
 In this role, he will be responsible for driving supply chain functional excellence across the enterprise through our people, processes and tools, as well as ensuring Boeing remains focused on its next-generation production system and services operational lifecycle.

 Prior to this appointment, Ampofo served as vice president for the Business Aviation, General Aviation & OEM Services business unit, where he held P&L responsibilities, successfully establishing Boeing as a market leader in this sector.
 Ampofo joined the company as senior vice president of Global Operations and Supply Chain for Aviall, a Boeing Company subsidiary, where he was responsible for operations, supply chain, capital facilities, global repair services, quality and the chemical management business.